mostafabarmshory/am-wb-core/document/widgets-input.md

 ### size

-Specifies the width, in characters, of an <input> element
+Specifies the width, in characters, of an input widget

 ### src